 Hospitainer for surgery and deliveries heading for Syrian-Jordanian border.

 Hospitainer provided UNFPA with a mobile hospital in a 40ft container, for treatment of refugees in ‘the Berm’.
 The Berm is a strip of desert at the border of Syria and Jordan where thousands of Syrian refugees are trapped between a war and a country they cannot enter.
-The refugees end up in camps with lack of almost every basic need: food, shelter and medical care.
+The refugees end up in camps with lack of almost every basic need such as food, shelter and medical care.

 Privacy in camps

-An asset of this Hospitainer compared to other healthcare solutions is the ability to quickly deploy and retract the facility, making it suitable for the accurate humanitarian emergency in Syria.
+An asset of this Hospitainer compared to other healthcare solutions is the ability to quickly deploy and retract the facility, making it suitable for the humanitarian emergency in Syria.
 The mobile hospital can quickly move geographically when the situation requires so.

 *Over 75.000 estimated refugees, three-quarter of them women and children.*Flimsy, makeshift tents in camps.